Our top pick for

 While MidWestOne Financial Group's payout ratio might seem low, this can signify that MidWestOne Financial Group is investing more in its future growth.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while MidWestOne Financial Group's is 1.0524.
-This would suggest that MidWestOne Financial Group's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while MidWestOne Financial Group's is 0.9984.
+This would suggest that MidWestOne Financial Group's shares are less volatile than average (for this exchange).

 MidWestOne Financial Group, Inc. operates as the bank holding company for MidWestOne Bank that provides commercial and retail banking products and services to individuals, businesses, governmental units, and institutional customers.
 It offers deposit products, such as noninterest bearing and interest-bearing demand deposit accounts, interest checking accounts, savings accounts, money market accounts, certificates of deposit, and time deposits.
 The company also provides commercial and industrial, commercial and residential real estate, agricultural, and credit card loans, as well as consumer loans, such as personal and automobile loans.
 In addition, it offers various trust and investment services, including administering estates, personal trusts, and conservatorships, as well as property management, farm management, investment advisory, retail securities brokerage, financial planning, securities trading, mutual funds sales, fixed and variable annuities and tax-exempt, conventional unit trusts, and custodial services.
 Further, the company provides other products and services comprising treasury management, debit cards, automated teller machines, online and mobile banking, and safe deposit boxes.
 It offers its products and services primarily through a network of 56 banking offices located in central and eastern Iowa, the Minneapolis/St.

 Steps to owning and managing ProShares Bitcoin Strategy ETF units.